Conversations in Creativity: Jahday Ford

 Using a combination of glass blowing and digitally programmed forms, Jahday explores ways of drastically changing the materiality of his objects, effectively bonding two diverse processes.
 He’s participated in a variety of exhibitions in the UK and internationally and in 2020 took part in the HOME Manchester Future 20 Collective Artist Residency and Exhibition.
 His projects Breathe and Deconstruct have been exhibited in Corning Museum of Glass, New Designers and Design Junction London, Manchester Craft & Design Centre and The National Centre for Craft & Design in Lincolnshire.
 His most recent work Axle and Biome has showcased at Collect 2022 Somerset House, Aberdeen Art Gallery, Newlyn Art Gallery Cornwall and Yorkshire Sculpture Park – a collaboration with Studio Morison on the installation Silence: Alone in a World of Wounds.

-Ahead of the Jahday's Meet the Maker session at Haworth Art Gallery (Thursday 3 October) we gain an insight into his boundless creativity and process.
+Watch the film below of Jahday's Meet the Maker session at Haworth Art Gallery, held in October 2024.
+And read the interview below to gain an insight into his boundless creativity and process.

 "There are infinite possibilities to creation and imagination, and I’ve never been held back in the thought of challenging that."